Human Origins and Prehistory

 All work in the course is conducted in accordance with the University’s academic misconduct policy.
 Cheating includes dishonesty of any kind with respect to exams or assignments.
 Plagiarism is the offering of someone else’s work as your own: this includes taking un-cited material from books, web pages, or other students, turning in the same or substantially similar work as other students, sneaking a peek at the neighbor's exam, or failing to properly cite other research.
 If you are suspected of any form of academic misconduct you will be called in for a meeting at which you will be informed of the accusation and given adequate opportunity to respond.
 A report will be submitted to the Dean of Students, who will decide on further disciplinary action.
 Please consult the University Bulletin’s academic misconduct policy or me if you have any questions.

-The Office of Adaptive Educational Services (AES) ensures that students with disabilities receive appropriate accommodations from the University and their professors.
+The Office of Adaptive Services ensures that students with disabilities receive appropriate accommodations from the University and their professors.
 Students must register with the AES office in order to receive such services.

 Portable electronic devices, such as cell phones, pagers, two-ways, and PDA’s, must be turned off before entering the classroom.
-You can use a laptop in class for note-taking but should silence it; please do not plan to answer your emails, monitor facebook, and answer texts in class.
+You can use a laptop in class for note-taking but should silence it.
+I know it is enormously difficult to ignore the steady of stream of emails, ebay auctions, and google news alerts that will pop up on your computer during class, but please do not plan to answer your emails, monitor facebook, and answer texts in class.
 Please let me know if you need to carry around a phone for specific reasons (e.g., pregnancy monitoring, disabled family, or contact with kids--not to stay in touch with a significant other who just likes to hear your voice, buddies planning the evening pub crawl, and so on).
 Anyone whose clever Family Guy ringtone disturbs class will be given a verbal warning on first offense and will be asked to meet with me after class if you can't remember to turn off your phone before class.

 The classroom is a safe speech situation in which it is your responsibility to treat other classmates fairly and with mutual respect, even if they have the audacity to disagree with you, champion an opinion that is inconsistent with your worldview, or simply bore you.
 Anyone who talks when someone else is talking, is hostile, or otherwise violates classroom etiquette (e.g., does other homework, reads the newspaper) will be considered to be in violation of this policy and will need to meet with me.